Rianaid/ShardExtraLife/README.md

 <details>
 <summary>Changelog</summary>

+0.2.6

+-Fixed the problem of inability to summon mount.

 0.2.5

 -Rework ultimate change.
 Now if you don’t like the changed ult, then just replace it with the one you need.